YOLO : You Only Look Once – Real Time Object Detection

 Now, we multiply the conditional class probabilities and the individual box confidence predictions,

 which gives us class-specific confidence scores for each box.
 These scores encode both the probability of that class appearing in the box and how well the predicted box fits the object.
-Then after we apply non-maximal suppression to predict generate the final result of the input
+Then after we apply non-maximal suppression for suppressing the non max outputs(when a number of boxes are predicted for the same object).
+And at last , our final predictions are generated.

 YOLO is very fast at the test time because it uses only a single CNN architecture to predict results and class is defined in such a way that it treats classification as a regression problem.

-The simple YOLO has mAP of 63.4% when trained on VOC 2007 and 2012, the Fast YOLO which is almost 3x faster in result generation has mAP of 52%.
+Results: The simple YOLO has a mAP (mean average precision) of 63.4% when trained on VOC in 2007 and 2012, the Fast YOLO which is almost 3x faster in result generation has mAP of 52%.
 This is lower than the best Fast R-CNN model achieved (71% mAP) and also the R-CNN achieved (66% mAP).
 However, it beats other real-time detectors such as (DPMv5 33% mAP) on accuracy.

 Benefits of YOLO: